padogrid/bundle-hazelcast-4n5-app-perf_test_session-cluster-session/README.md

 | PARTITION_AWARE | All key classes must implement the `PartitionAware` interface.
 It uses `PartitionAware.getPartitionKey()` as the session ID. |
 | STRING          | If key type is not defined or any of the other key types fails, then the plugin defaults to the STRING key type.
 It applies the delimiter to extract the last token in the string value returned from `toString()`.
 The extracted token is the session ID.
 The default delimiter is '@'. |

-:exclamation: **_The use of the STRING key type in production is strongly discouraged.
+❗️ **_The use of the STRING key type in production is strongly discouraged.
 It is very expensive in terms of speed and CPU due to its use of LIKE predicates for searching the relevant maps._**

 The predicates are built as follows (See source code: [SessionExpirationService.java](clusters/session/src/main/java/org/hazelcast/addon/cluster/expiration/SessionExpirationService.java)):